lukaszbudnik/pintor/README.md

 Pages and WAL entries are buffered in memory and written to disk when any of the following conditions occur:

-1. Page becomes full - When the current page reaches 4KB capacity
+1. Page becomes full - When the current page reaches capacity
 2. Manual sync - When sync() method is called explicitly for durability
 3. Reading from log - When any of the read*() methods are called to make sure all data is on disk
 4. WAL closure - When close() method is called to ensure all data is persisted

+In v2 Pintor optimizes page space utilization by using available space (>= 25 bytes) for spanning entry first parts, reducing wasted space.
+The implementation is backward compatible - v2 can read v1 files without any issues.

 ### Record Spanning Examples